 All students shall maintain an electronic rotation portfolio (PharmPortfolio:www.pharmportfolio.com).
-All required assignments and all work accomplished during the rotations should be uploaded in PharmPortfolio and juried by the preceptor at each site.
-This information should be shared with each subsequent preceptor for review prior to the first day of the rotation.
+All required assignments and all work accomplished during the rotations should be uploaded in PharmAcademic and viewed by the preceptor at each site.
+This information should be shared with each preceptor for review prior to the first day of the rotation.
 The portfolio will help you to keep track of your own accomplishments as well as to inform your preceptor about your activities during previous rotations.